 This elephpant was given away to attendees at the 2016 Dutch PHP Conference.

 This elephpant was given away to attendees at ZendCon 2016.

 The name ElPHPis was given by the community because of his trademark sideburns.

 A true rarity, only one of these elephpants exists in the wild.
 It was designed by OpenGoodies to celebrate PHP's 20th anniversary on June 8, 2015.
 After developing the prototype the project was canceled because final production would not be ready in time.
 The single prototype was put up for auction on Ebay on the day of the anniversary.
 The auction was won by Zend Technologies co-founder Zeev Suraski.

 This is the first elephpant that does not have plush fur.
 It has a circular disc on the right-rear leg showing the "Official ElePHPant" logo.

 This elephpant has its own Twitter account at @gelephpant.

 This one-of-a-kind elephpant was handcrafted by V. Fanzutti.
 It has been offered to the Kenya PHP User Group for their contribution for the 20th HaPHPy Birthday.

-Inspired by a photoshopped image by a Czech PHP developer called Peter Kokot.
+Inspired by a photoshopped image by a Slovenian PHP developer called Peter Kokot.
 This elephpant was produced via a Kickstarter campaign.